August 9, 2021

 #2.2.
 An example of reverse pathing

 I saw that Google’s merchandising store had a lot of error events tracked.
-So I clicked Start over, selected the event errors as the ending point of the analysis, and then checked what users were doing before it.
+So I clicked Start over, selected the event errors as the ending point of the exploration, and then checked what users were doing before it.

 Turns out there was a broken link on the homepage that redirected visitors to a “Page not found” error.
 In fact, that error was the most popular event that people were doing after they landed on the homepage.
 Yikes!

-If you are looking for more inspiration for what to analyze next with Path Analysis in Google Analytics 4, here are several ideas.
+If you are looking for more inspiration for what to analyze next with Path Exploration in Google Analytics 4, here are several ideas.
 I won’t be diving deep into their actual configuration but I believe that after reading this blog post and watching the tutorial, you should be able to do this yourself.

 Idea #1.
 What are your visitors doing once they land on your homepage?

 Idea #2.
 What are your visitors doing in the checkout when they face an error?
 You can create a session segment where there is one event named begin_checkout and then the other event that is called errors (or whatever is the name of event for errors in your setup).
 Just keep in mind that neither begin_checkout nor errors is a built-in automatically tracked event.
 You will need to configure them manually.

 Idea #3.
 What are your visitors doing before they subscribe to a newsletter?
 Let’s say that every time someone subscribes to your newsletter, a generate_lead event is sent to GA4.
 Then you could select that event as an ending point of the path exploration and go backwards.
 Learn what is the most common behavior of your visitors/users in this case.